 Yet, we confess, these diverting inconsistencies have a certain charm for us in their evident sincerity, and, in any case, they are worth volumes of the rose-coloured tourists against whom the Captain lifts up his honest English growl.
-We are far from wondering at the noble mastiff's contempt for poodles, but why should the mastiff deny to poodles the right to viewe de leur vie?
+We are fur from wondering at the noble mastiff's contempt for poodles, but why should the mastiff deny to poodles the right to vivre de leur vie?
 Captain Oldmixon (he informs us) was "piqued" into the "querulous and cynical tone which unamiably pervades the whole book," by "the peculiarly un-English comforts and contrivances of the Continent."
-Here, in 1854, is your typical Englishman of the French stage, whom we had supposed extinct, who sighs after his rosbif, and his four-poster, and his fire-irons, as he rumbles on, a spectacle to gods and men, from one end of Europe to another.
-There is this questionable advantage, however, in the grotesque martyrdom of our self-tormenting voluntary exiles: they learn to love home more obstinately, and to put up more resignedly with the anomalies of our "glorious institutions," after exchanging the innocuous austerity of a "Peeler' for the tender mercies of an Austrian gendarme.
+Here, in 1854, is your typical Englishman of the French stage, whom we had supposed extinct, who sighs after his rosbif, and his four-poster, and his fire-irons, as he Edinburgh New Philosophical Journal, under the joint-editorship of Professor other.
+There is this questionable advantage, however, in the grotesque martyrdom of our self-tormenting voluntary exiles : they learn to love home more obstinately, and to put up more resignedly with the anomalies of our "glorious institutions," after exchanging the innocuous austerity of a 'Peeler' for the tender mercies of an Austrian gendarme.
 We have known the most dissatisfied revolutionary sympathiser almost weep with satisfaction at the comfortable prospect of those oligarchical cliffs of poor old England.

 "Now that I have returned home I laugh quite as heartily as younger men at all the small miseries and mishaps we must get through, without wincing, in our wanderings about the world.
-They are exactly the ups and downs, and joltings out of -our drawing-room and club easy-chairs, we set out to--enjoy!"
+They are exactly the ups and downs, and joltings out of "our drawing-room and club easy-chairs, we set out to-enjoy!"